MuhammadBasyuny97/CloudilicGallery/README.md

 # 3. Run the development server
 npm run dev

 # App will be available at http://localhost:3000

+# App will be available at https://cloudilic-gallery-r1l5.vercel.app/freelancers